Cavities in Baby Teeth

 Baby teeth are significant for many reasons.
 For one, they encourage the healthy development of the jaw bone, and they reserve the space needed for permanent teeth.
 They also allow your child to chew food efficiently and assist in speech development.
 Moreover, they contribute to your child’s positive feelings about his or her appearance and help to build confidence from a young age.

 When baby teeth begin to touch each other, add daily flossing to your children’s routine.
 With adult supervision, most children can brush and floss their own teeth by age four, but we still recommend being a part of their oral hygiene routines at least once a day to continue to reinforce healthy habits.

 Consider Using Sealants to Avoid Cavities in Baby Teeth

 To take every step possible to prevent cavities in baby teeth, speak with your dentist about sealants.
 These are coatings made of plastic that is painted over the parts of the teeth children use to chew.
 The grooves in baby teeth are very deep, often allowing food to fall inside and cause cavities.
 Using sealants can stop this from happening, avoiding cavities in baby teeth.

-If you have any questions or concerns that your child may be developing cavities in their baby teeth, don’t hesitate to give us a call or make an appointment online.
+If you have any questions or concerns that your child may be developing cavities in their baby teeth, don’t hesitate to give our gentle, family dentists a call or make an appointment online.
 We care about your child’s oral health, and we’re happy to discuss how things are going with you.